 A Rich and Storybook History

 It's true that living on the Monterey Peninsula gives access to the latest amenities.
 Yet you're also situated in an area rich with cultural history.
 From the adobes of Monterey, Colton Hall and Custom House Plaza, to Steinbeck’s Cannery Row, the hundreds of historic structures in Pacific Grove, with many craftsman and Victorians still preserved in exquisite condition, to the Carmel Mission and the Artist and Writer colony that gave birth to famed Carmel-by-the-Sea, there is so much character infused into the towns and landscape.
 Part of why it is so awesome is because there is a concentrated effort to preserve that history and charm.
 We have historic preservation standards in place in Monterey, Pacific Grove, and Carmel, all with an emphasis on maintaining the integrity of the original designs.
 For example, I just sold a historic home in Pacific Grove, a proud craftsman estate that has been beautifully updated inside, but still maintains the original curb appeal and period woodwork of the 1930s build.
-You can see that recent sale here.

 You Really Can Have it All